 The application's backend database should be isolated from other servers and only connect with as few hosts as possible.
 This task will depend on the system and network architecture.
 Consider these suggestions:

 - Disabling network (TCP) access and requiring all access is over a local socket file or named pipe.

 - Configuring the database to only bind on localhost.

 - Restricting access to the network port to specific hosts with firewall rules.

 - Placing the database server in a separate DMZ isolated from the application server.

-Similar protection should be implemented to protect any web-based management tools used with the database, such as phpMyAdmin.
+Similar protections should protect any web-based management tools used with the database, such as phpMyAdmin.

-Most databases will allow unencrypted network connections in their default configurations.
-Although some will encrypt the initial authentication (such as Microsoft SQL Server), the rest of the traffic will be unencrypted, meaning that all kinds of sensitive information will be sent across the network in clear text.
+Most database default configurations start with unencrypted network connections, though some do encrypt the initial authentication (such as Microsoft SQL Server).
+Even if the initial authentication is encrypted, the rest of the traffic will be unencrypted and all kinds of sensitive information will be sent across the network in clear text.
 The following steps should be taken to prevent unencrypted traffic:

 - Configure the database to only allow encrypted connections.